bogden1/wellcome_pipe/README.md

 * `make -j topics`

 After which you need to pull them into hatori, which is a separate process.
 See the hatori repo.

+## decorate\_subjects.py

+This is for supplementing the `.tsv` file produced by `hatori_data.py`.

+Because `works.json` is very large and not suited to random access queries, it relies on conversion of `works.json` into a very simple database (one table, two columns -- primary key, 'id', and 'col1' containing all of the json data for that id).
+The process to create this is roughly:
+1) Install postgresql #the tools I used seem to work with postgres dialect, not mysql dialect
+2) `sudo -u postgres createdb wellcome_works`
+3) `psql wellcome_works`
+4) `create table works(id char(8) primary key, col1 varchar(750000));` #longest line in works.json at time of writing is 497,346 chars.
+Step (9) below will add a space between fields, but I choose to hope that whatever expansions may happen will not add > 250,000 characters (500,000 empirically was not enough)
+5) `pip install spyql` #ideally in some virtualenv.
+Will use this to convert `works.json` into SQL insert statements
+6) `mkdir jsonl json sql` #in some directory where you have a copy of works.json
+7) `(cd jsonl; cat ../works.json | split -l 500)` #split `works.json` into files of 500 lines each.
+Because it is a jsonl file, it is safe to split by line. spyql cannot cope with the whole of `works.json` in one go -- it probably can work with more than 500 lines at a time but I didn't do the experiment.
+8) `for x in jsonl/*; do echo "jq -c -s '.' $x > json/`basename $x`"; done | parallel` #convert the jsonl files into json files (spyql does not seem to speak jsonl)
+9) `for x in json/*; do echo "spyql -Jworks=$x -O table=works 'select .id as id, * from works to sql' > sql/`basename ${x}`.sql"; done | parallel` #create files of SQL insert statements
+10) `for x in sql/*; do echo "psql wellcome_works < $x"; done | sh` #Check output of this for SQL errors (e.g. data column not big enough)

+## works\_lookup.py

+Looks up works (by identifier) in the database described under `decorate_subjects.py`, above.
+Dumps results as JSON to stdout or to files in a directory.